Risk-Team/cavapy/README.md

 ## Plotting Functionality

 `cavapy` now includes built-in plotting functions to easily visualize your climate data as maps and time series.
-The plotting functions work seamlessly with the data returned by `get_climate_data()`.
+The plotting functions work seamlessly with the data returned by `get_climate_data()`. **However, if your main goal is visualisation, we strongly encourage you to check out [CAVAanalytics](https://risk-team.github.io/CAVAanalytics/), our R package**.

 ### Available Plotting Functions